 Done/Undone by Kate Besworth is a new feature film inspired by a modern question: how well do Shakespeare’s plays stand the test of time – and should some of them not be staged anymore?

-This provocative and entertaining response, directed by Arthi Chandra, stars Charlie Gallant (Shakespeare in Love, 2019) and Harveen Sandhu (As You Like It, 2018).
-These two gifted actors play multiple characters, taking you into the worlds of two battling scholars, a pair of actors in Hamlet, a theatre-going couple divided over Shakespeare’s appeal – and Shakespeare himself!
+This provocative and entertaining response is directed by Arthi Chandra and stars Charlie Gallant (Shakespeare in Love, 2019) and Harveen Sandhu (As You Like It, 2018).
+These two gifted actors play multiple characters, taking you into the worlds of a pair of actors in Hamlet, two battling scholars, a theatre-going couple divided over Shakespeare’s appeal – and a cameo by Shakespeare himself!

 “The more I reflect on this piece the more I admire all aspects of it.
 As long-time Chair of the Vancouver Film Festival I saw hundreds of films.
 Very few have stayed with me to the same extent as Done/Undone.
 Even more congratulations!” – Michael Francis, FCA

 Done/Undone is a unique collaboration between BC theatre and film industry artists, shot in multiple spaces at the Shadbolt Centre for the Arts.
 It’s now available on-demand, on a state-of-the-art digital platform, OVERTURE+.
 Run time: 76 minutes.